IHE/pharm-mpd/input/pagecontent/volume-1.md

 ## XX.4 Overview

-The page [Example Implementation Architectures](example-architectures.html) describes how the different actors can be combined in different exchange architectures.
+The [Actor grouping examples](actor-grouping-examples.html) page describes how the different actors can be combined in different exchange architectures.
 For detailed usage of the transactions, the section [Usage examples](usage-examples.html) provide a description of several use cases and how these use cases use the transactions described in Volume 2.

 ### XX.4.1 Concepts